dmnkvd/Archive-Transcoding-Tools/README.md

 > engagement of the public with the diverse, fascinating and complex collection of historical items in the archive collection.

 ###### KEYWORDS
-Haeccity, Relativism, Classification, Typology, Meaning-Making
+Haeccity, Relativism, Classification, Collective Memory, Typology, Meaning-Making

 __________________________________________
 ### Table of Contents